Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-Based on the framework, some methods insert coarsening layer after convolution layers to progressively decrease the point resolution.
-This approach highly resembles the spatial 2D convolution neural network framework.
-KPConv~\cite{thomas2019kpconv} uses strided convolution to reduce the number of points.
-The convolution kernels are defined as a set of kernel points with weights and the influenced area of kernel points is defined by a correlation function proposed in \cite{shen2018mining}.
+Gradually, some point convolution methods approximate the convolution weight function as MLP to learn weights from point coordinates.
+PCCN~\cite{wang2018deep} performs parametric CNN, where the kernel is estimated as an MLP, on KD-tree neighborhoods to learn local features.
+PointCNN~\cite{li2018pointcnn} coarsens the input points with the FPS.
+The convolution layer learns an $\chi$ transformation from local points by MLP to simultaneously weight and permute the features, subsequently applying a standard convolution to these transformed features.

+Some work associates a coefficient (derived from point coordinates) with the weight function to adjust the learned convolutional weights.
+An extension of the Monte Carlo approximation for convolution called PointConv~\cite{wu2019pointconv} considers the point density.
+It uses MLP to approximate a weight function of the convolution kernel and applies an inverse density scale to reweight the learned weight function.
+Similarly, MCC~\cite{hermosilla2018monte} phrases convolution as a Monte Carlo integration problem by relying on the joint probability density function (PDF), where an MLP also represents the convolution kernel.
+Moreover, it introduces Poisson-disk sampling (PDS)~\cite{wei2008parallel} to construct a point hierarchy instead of FPS, which provides an opportunity to get the maximal number of samples in a receptive field.

+Another line of work employs another function instead of MLP to approximate the convolution weight function.
 Flex-Convolution~\cite{groh2018flex} uses a linear function with fewer parameters to model a convolution kernel and adapts inverse density importance sub-sampling (IDISS) to coarsen the points.
-PCNN~\cite{li2018pointcnn} coarsens the input points with farthest point sampling.
-The convolution layer learns an $\chi$-transformation from local points by MLP to simultaneously weight and permute the features, subsequently applying a standard convolution on these transformed features.

-\textbf{PN++ framework based}~methods have the convolution layer as their key layer.
-For instance, an extension of Monte Carlo approximation for convolution called PointConv~\cite{wu2019pointconv} takes the point density into account.
-It uses MLP to approximate a weight function of the convolution kernel, and applies an inverse density scale to reweight the learned weight function.
-Similarly, MCC~\cite{hermosilla2018monte} phrases convolution as a Monte Carlo integration problem by relying on point probability density function (PDF), where the convolution kernel is also represented by an MLP.
-Moreover, it introduces Possion Disk Sampling (PDS)\cite{wei2008parallel} to construct a point hierarchy instead of FPS, which provides an opportunity to get the maximal number of samples in a receptive field.
-A-CNN \cite{komarichev2019cnn} defines a new local ring-shaped region by dilated KNN, and projects points on a tangent plane to further order neighbor points in local regions.
-Then, the standard point convolutions are performed on these ordered neighbors represented as a closed loop array.
+KPConv~\cite{thomas2019kpconv} and KCNet~\cite{shen2018mining} fixed the convolution kernel for robustness to varying point densities.
+These networks predefine the kernel points on the local region and learn convolutional weights on the kernel points from their geometric connections to local points using linear and Gaussian correlation functions, respectively.
+Furthermore, KPConvX~\cite{thomas2024kpconvx} scales the depth wise convolutional weights with kernel attention values.
+Here, the number and position of kernel points need to be optimized for different datasets.